Not My Job: Actor Daniel Radcliffe Gets Quizzed On Chia Pets

 (LAUGHTER)

-RADCLIFFE: Well, I mean, you think that but there are also loads of kind of successful cases of people who start young becoming, you know, like Elijah Wood and Tobey Maguire and Jodie Foster and, you know, I can't think of more but there are...
+RADCLIFFE: Well, I mean, you think that.
+But there are also loads of kind of successful cases of people who start young becoming, you know - Elijah Wood and Tobey Maguire and Jodie Foster and - you know, I can't think of more.
+But there are...

 SAGAL: Apparently.
-We have to ask about this because you blew up the Internet with your rendition of "Alphabet Aerobics," the rap thing by Blackalicious.
+We have to ask you about this because you blew up the internet with your rendition of "Alphabet Aerobics," the rap thing by Blackalicious.

 RADCLIFFE: Yeah.